Allen French

-Allen French (28 November 1870 –6 October 1946) was a historian and children's book author who did major research on the battles of Lexington and Concord, during the American Revolutionary War.
+Allen French (November 28, 1870 – October 6, 1946) was a historian and children's book author who did major research on the American Revolutionary War's Battles of Lexington and Concord.
 He was a founding member and president of the Thoreau Society.

 Biography

 Born in Boston, French attended Harvard University for his undergraduate education.
 Several of his children's books were illustrated by painter Andrew Wyeth.